⚙️ Engineering deep-dive

 Persist stats & notify

-Stats (SOL spent, tokens burned/bought, cycle count) are written to a JSON file on the data volume, readable by the admin service.
-A Telegram message is sent if enabled.
+Stats (SOL spent, tokens burned/bought, cycle count) are written to a JSON file readable by the admin service.
+A Telegram message with the transaction link is sent if enabled.

 json · aiohttp · Telegram Bot API